It may be relatively small in size, but Bali packs a pretty big punch when it comes to amazing things to do.

 Explore the arts and crafts capital

-Rightly regarded as the arts and crafts capital of Bali, the area around Ubud is home to an array of art shops, galleries and workshops dedicated to various genres of Balinese art.
-In the center of Ubud is the Museum Puri Lukisan, the oldest museum in Bali, and to the east of the region is the Agung Rai Museum of Art, the island’s center for visual and performing arts.
+Rightly regarded as the arts and crafts capital, the area around Ubud is home to an array of art shops, galleries and workshops dedicated to various genres of Balinese art.
+In the center of Ubud is the Museum Puri Lukisan, the oldest museum, and to the east of the region is the Agung Rai Museum of Art, the island’s center for visual and performing arts.
 The Neka Art Museum is in the village of Kedeweten about 3km west of central Ubud, and the areas around Ubud are known for their wood carving, silver-work and stone carving.

 Wash endangered elephants